Spoiler alert…

 And here is…

-Some common theories as to how the long-haired gene was introduced into the Siamese cat breed include:
+We run into several competing theories that make determining where the Balinese cat originally came from impossible.
+Some common theories as to how the longhaired gene was introduced into the Siamese cat breed include:

 Introduction after World War I in Europe…

-During this time, cat breeders selectively interbred several different cat breeds including the long-haired Persian or Turkish Angora with the Siamese cat breed in an effort to help rejuvenate the war-destroyed breeding stock of the Siamese cat.
+During this time, cat breeders selectively interbred several cat breeds, including the longhaired Persian or Turkish Angora, with the Siamese cat breed to help rejuvenate the war-destroyed breeding stock of the Siamese cat.

-This caused longhaired Siamese kittens to seem to spontaneously appear in the early 1900s in litters that otherwise would have been shorthaired.
+This caused longhaired Siamese kittens to appear spontaneously in the early 1900s in litters that otherwise would have been shorthaired.

 Another theory is that…

-Would love to be able to give you a definitive answer as to which theory is correct, the truth is, your guess is as good as ours because as of right now, no one is quite sure which version of how the Balinese cat breed came into existence is correct.
+The gene for longhaired cats in Siamese litters is a natural mutation of the breed, and the appearance of the Balinese cat breed is simply the result of a beautiful genetic accident!
+And while we would love to be able to give you a definitive answer as to which theory is correct, the truth is, your guess is as good as ours because, as of right now, no one is quite sure which version of how the Balinese cat breed came into existence is correct.

 What we can tell you is…

-That these “long-haired Siamese” cats where called Balinese cats in honor of the exotically beautiful and graceful Balinese dancers from the island of Bali which just “seems” appropriate considering how pretty and graceful these little guys are.
+These “longhaired Siamese” cats were called Balinese cats in honor of the exotically beautiful and graceful Balinese dancers from the island of Bali, which just “seems” appropriate considering how pretty and elegant these little guys are.

-That while the Balinese cats have been around since the early 1920’s, the Balinese cat breed itself was not “officially” accepted as a breed until the Cat Fanciers Federation began to recognize them in 1961, and the Cat Fanciers Association followed in 1970.
+It’s also true that while the Balinese cats have been around since the early 1920s, they were not “officially” accepted as a breed until the Cat Fanciers Federation began to recognize them in 1961.
+The Cat Fanciers Association followed in 1970.

 Physical Characteristics